wkusner/wkusner.github.io/README.md

 ### Styling

 This is derived pretty closely from the Jekyll default.
-I've tried to make things even a little more modular, but I only noticed how SCSS mixins work recently, so more can be done.
+I've (Louis) tried to make things even a little more modular, but I only noticed how SCSS mixins work recently, so more can be done.